kingcoyote/indigo/README.md

 About
 --------------------------------------------------------------------------------

-The IndigoFP framework is a concise, yet robust framework.
+The Indigo framework is a concise, yet robust framework.
 It is the result of several self-made frameworks, with influence from Drupal and Kohana.
 I began this project after building a basic, decent framework while overhauling an existing code base.
 I liked where the system was going and wanted to separate it